Spain borrowing costs ease at auction, relief may be brief

 Frustration over taxes and separatist sentiment are growing in cash-strapped Catalonia, a powerful northeastern region that generates a fifth of Spain’s economic output, has its own language and is largely self-governing.

-The leader of Catalonia’s regional government, Artur Mas, hinted on Thursday at holding early elections after his call for grater tax autonomy was rejected by Rajoy in a meeting between the two in Madrid.
+Rajoy is scheduled to meet on Thursday with Catalan President Artur Mas, who will press him to give the region more tax freedom, even though it is depending on the central government for a 5 billion euro bailout.

+Mas, of the conservative Convergence and Union party, has threatened to call early elections in Catalonia and seek voters’ backing for more fiscal autonomy if Rajoy does not give him more power to collect and spend taxes.
+Rajoy has called on Mas to show unity with Spain at a time of national crisis.

-As well as reassuring investors Spain could meet its debt repayments, a bailout would mean more rigorous control of its budget after it consistently missed deficit targets in recent years, analysts say.
+As well as reassuring investors Spain could meet its debt repayments, a bailout would mean more rigorous control of its budget after consistently missing deficit targets in recent years, analysts say.

 Spain’s credit is rated one notch above junk grade by the Moody’s agency, which is due to complete a review of Spain by the end of the month.